Translated by Jasmine Nishino

 With many Chinese restaurants and shops, this area is extremely popular with locals and visitors alike and especially busy on the weekends.

-The closest station is the Motomachi Chukagai station on the Minato Mirai line or the Ishikawacho station on the JR Negishi line.
-Both are an eight-minute train ride from Yokohama station.
+The closest station is Motomachi Chukagai Station on the Minato Mirai line or the Ishikawacho Station on the JR Negishi line.
+Both are an eight-minute train ride from Yokohama Station.

 2. Minato Mirai

-Minato Mirai offers with galleries, the Landmark Tower, Cosmo World and the Anpanman Museum (Japanese).
+Minato Mirai offers a multitude of shops, galleries, the Landmark Tower, Cosmo World and the Anpanman Museum (Japanese).
 You can also enjoy the gorgeous night scenery from one of the many tall commercial buildings observatories.
+This is an iconic area of Yokohama, often seen in photos.

-Minato Mirai is also known to be a great shopping spot.
-The building in the picture above is the popular Red Brick Warehouse.
-It houses shops and restaurants and varity of special exhibitions throughout the year.
+The building in the picture above is the popular Red Brick Warehouse, or Akarenga Soko in Japanese.
+It houses shops and restaurants and a variety of special exhibitions and events throughout the year, including a Christmas market.

 3. Yamashita Park